Preventing Tooth Loss with Early Intervention

-In the case of an emergency it is important to be seen as soon as possible for the earliest intervention.
-Tooth replantation is rare, especially if the tooth loss was caused by gum disease.
+In the case of an emergency, it is important to be seen as soon as possible for the earliest intervention.
+Tooth replantation is rare, especially if tooth loss is caused by gum disease.
 In this case, you will first need to see a dentist for periodontal (gum) care so they can treat the gum disease and regenerate the lost gum and bone tissue.
 The procedures and extent of the work needed will depend on the progression of your gum disease.

-- Bone grafting, for example, places human derived and highly purified bone into areas where bone has gotten thinner and shorter.
-This essentially creates a framework for your own bone cells to develop in and grow new bone.
+- Bone grafting, for example, places human-derived and highly purified bone into areas where the bone has gotten thinner and shorter.
+This creates a framework for your bone cells to develop and grow new bone.

 - Gum grafting replaces and/or enhances the tissue around the teeth to improve the stability and shape of gums.
-This ensures that there is a strong band of gums to support your teeth and implant(s).
+This ensures a strong band of gums to support your teeth and implant(s).